Icinga/icinga2/doc/4-monitoring-remote-systems.md

 remote sender to push check results into the Icinga 2 `ExternalCommandListener` feature.

-The [Icinga 2 Vagrant Demo VM](#vagrant) ships a demo integration and further samples.

 ## <a id="distributed-monitoring-high-availability"></a> Distributed Monitoring and High Availability

 An Icinga 2 cluster consists of two or more nodes and can reside on multiple